Active learning and explicit electrostatics enable accurate modeling of electrolytes: Introduction

 Finally, we apply an AL-based pipeline to generate a training set for a 1M~LiPF$_6$ solution in EC/EMC binary solvent.
-This system poses a greater challenge, since the salt introduces three additional chemical elements and significantly increases the diversity of local environments.
-Moreover, the solvation environments of the Li$^+$ ions are highly variable, with lifetimes on the order of hundreds of picoseconds~\cite{Hou2021}.
-These factors make comprehensive sampling of the configurational space challenging within the timescale of MD simulations employed in AL; however, such sampling is essential for accurately calculating transport properties like ionic conductivity, which require dozens of nanosecond-long simulations involving structural transformations that can drive the system beyond the training domain and challenge its extrapolative ability.
+This system poses a greater challenge, since the salt introduces three additional chemical elements, significantly increasing the diversity of local environments.
+Moreover, the solvation environments of the Li$^+$ ions exhibit lifetimes on the order of hundreds of picoseconds~\cite{Hou2021} and are highly variable.
+These factors make comprehensive sampling of the configurational space challenging within the timescale of MD simulations employed in AL. This limitation is particularly critical for ionic conductivity calculations, which requires long nanosecond-scale simulations that may drive the system beyond the training domain.

-While our first objective addresses training set generation, the second focuses on assessing the impact of explicitly incorporating electrostatic interactions into MLIPs.
-To this end, we compare the Moment Tensor Potential~\cite{Shapeev2016} (MTP), implemented in MLIP-2 software~\cite{novikov2020mlip}, with the MTP-QRd potential, which incorporates a charge redistribution scheme~\cite{korogod2025incorporatingcoulombinteractionsfixed}, implemented in MLIP-4 package~\cite{mlip4}.
-MTP is a well-established approach that has demonstrated robustness~\cite{zuo2020performance} and proven efficient in diverse applications, including crystal structure prediction~\cite{gubaev2019accelerating,podryabinkin2019accelerating,rybin2025accelerating}, modeling of molecular liquids~\cite{chalykh2025moment}, in studing physico-chemical properties of melts~\cite{rybin2024thermophysical}, adsorption~\cite{klimanova2025accelerating}, and chemical reactions~\cite{novikov2024towards}.
-At the same time, the MTP-QRd model is newly developed and was benchmarked only in predicting binding curves of organic molecular dimers~\cite{korogod2025incorporatingcoulombinteractionsfixed}.
-We benchmark both potentials on EC/EMC mixtures and LiPF$_6$ solution in EC/EMC, evaluating their precision in predicting density, intra- and intermolecular interactions, ionic conductivity, and structural properties of the electrolyte.
+To address the second question, concerning the impact of explicitly incorporating electrostatic interactions into MLIPs, we compare the Moment Tensor Potential~\cite{Shapeev2016} (MTP) to its versions augmented with an explicit Coulomb interaction term parametrized by machine-learned charges.
+For this, we employ the MTP-QRd model~\cite{korogod2026incorporating}, utilizing charges fixed per atomic type, and the MTP-EDQRd model~\cite{korogod2026edq}, incorporating environment-dependent charges.
+MTP-QRd serves as a simple model for assessing the impact of explicit electrostatics, whereas MTP-EDQRd enables evaluation of the role of environment-dependent charges.
+While MTP is a well-established approach that has proven efficient in diverse applications~\cite{zuo2020performance,gubaev2019accelerating,podryabinkin2019accelerating,rybin2025accelerating,chalykh2025moment,rybin2024thermophysical,klimanova2025accelerating,novikov2024towards}, the MTP-QRd and MTP-EDQRd models are newly developed and have only been applied to molecular dimers~\cite{korogod2026incorporating} and, in the case of MTP-EDQRd, additionally to NaCl and PbTiO$_3$~\cite{korogod2026edq}.
+We benchmark the MTP, MTP-QRd, and MTP-EDQRd potentials on EC/EMC mixtures and LiPF$_6$ solution in EC/EMC, evaluating their precision in predicting density, intra- and intermolecular interactions.